kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 ## Code

-It's here - give it a try!
+[Full code](https://github.com/kyryl-opens-ml/ai-engineering/tree/ai-product-template/blog-posts/ai-product-template) - give it a try!
+Spin up multiple products and features from it, experiment in parallel, all while keeping your agents on the leash.
 As a starting point, I have a very minimal design and two features as examples:

 1. Agentic - the user uploads a PDF and the app generates the best visualization for it.
-Dynamic, non-deterministic, and the artifact is hard to manage/predict.
+The output is hard to predict or manage.

 <table>
   <tr>